 - Platelet-rich plasma (PRP) Platelet-rich plasma is obtained by drawing the patient’s own blood and then making a PRP preparation that concentrates the platelets.
 The concentrated solution is then precisely injected back into the injured area using guided imagery.

 - Bone marrow aspirate concentrate (BMAC) Concentrated bone marrow contains adult stem cells and a host of other regenerative properties.
 It can be used in guided regenerative injections.
 The marrow is extracted from the patient’s pelvic bone and concentrated to isolate stem cells and growth factors.
 This bone marrow aspirate concentrate is then injected into the injured area using guided imagery.

-Regenerative Medicine videos featuring Dr. Scofield:
+Orthobiologics videos featuring Dr. Scofield: